-Needle Thoracentesis is permitted in pediatric patients.
+Needle Decompression is permitted in pediatric patients.

-- A. Primary site is the 2nd intercostal space mid-clavicular line of the affected side. - B. Alternate location is the 4th- 5th intercostal space in the mid-axillary line of the affected side. - C. Use a site specific, appropriate length needle to decompress the chest. - D. Prep site with iodine and/or alcohol. - E. Place tip of needle on top of appropriate rib and insert over top of rib into intercostal space. - F. Advance catheter and remove needle. - G. Secure catheter and consider attaching a flutter valve assembly.
+- A. Primary site is the 2nd intercostal space mid-clavicular line of the affected side. - B. Alternate location is at the level of the nipple, or the 4th- 5th intercostal space in mid-axillary line of the affected side. - C. Use a site specific, appropriate length needle to decompress the chest. - D. Prep site with iodine and/or alcohol. - E. Place tip of needle on top of appropriate rib and insert over top of rib into intercostal space. - F. Advance catheter and remove needle. - G. Secure catheter and consider attaching a flutter valve assembly.